 Mickey Rourke biography

-Mickey Rourke was born on September 16, 1952 in Schenectady, New York.
-His appearance in Body Heat won him notice and he became a sex symbol after 9 1/2 Weeks.
-Rourke gained a reputation of being difficult to work with and his career waned, leading his to turn return to boxing.
-After numerous injuries in the ring, Rourke went back to acting and earned acclaim for his role in The Wrestler.
+Mickey Rourke was born on September 16, 1952, in Schenectady, New York.
+His appearance in Body Heat won him notice and he became a sex symbol after Nine 1/2 Weeks.
+Rourke gained a reputation of being difficult to work with and his career waned, leading to his start as a professional boxer.
+After numerous injuries in the ring, Rourke retired from the sport and went back to acting, having earned acclaim for his role in The Wrestler (2008) and Iron Man 2 (2010).

 In 1969, Rourke faced former boxing champion Luis Rodriquez in the ring, but received a concussion during the bout.
 The aspiring boxer faced a similar incident a few years later.
 Consequently Rourke was told by doctors to take a year off to rest.
 Instead, Rourke chose to throw in the gloves altogether, and officially retire from the ring.